Here is the complete list of the 92 films that have qualified in the 2019 Oscar race for Best International Feature Film.

 Director: May el-Toukhy

 With one win, five nominations and two short-listed films in the last nine years, Denmark has been the most successful country at the Oscars over the last decade.
-“Queen of Hearts” won the audience award at Sundance this year and stars Trine Dyrholm as a lawyer who becomes attracted to her teenage stepson.
+Quietly and darkly provocative with a graphic and disturbing sex scene, “Queen of Hearts” won the audience award at Sundance this year and stars Trine Dyrholm as a lawyer who becomes dangerously attracted to her teenage stepson.

 Director: Jose Maria Cabral